jecfish/event-manager/README.md

 2. Replace Google sheet config in this project:
     - `id` is the google sheet id, extract from the google sheet url (e.g. https://docs.google.com/spreadsheets/d/<copy_sheet_id_here>/edit)
     - `apiKey` is the same as firebase api key
-3. When running in `localhost` first time, you should see `grant` page, enter your email and password, and tick on all checkbox to create first admin user.
+3. When running in `localhost` first time, go to `signup` page, enter your email and password, and tick on all checkbox to create first admin user.
-4. Once created user, disabled `setupMode` in `src/environments/environment.ts` (Set to false).
-Enable setup mode is dangerous.
+4. Once created user, disabled `setupMode` in `src/environments/environment.ts` (Set to `false`).
+Enable setup mode is dangerous (when `setupMode` is enabled, user can select access rights during signup).
 5. Load attendee list by navigate to LOAD page.
 Refer to instruction in this google sheet `data` tab (https://docs.google.com/spreadsheets/d/10U15rDEBWaDacqGfZyS4AOvmmLxAGzwqynawuSB2jbw)
 6. Prepare a survey result google sheet for lucky draw entitlement.
 Refer to instruction in this google sheet `survey` tab (https://docs.google.com/spreadsheets/d/10U15rDEBWaDacqGfZyS4AOvmmLxAGzwqynawuSB2jbw)